Confused about the law for displaying a red / white striped sign on the back of your motorhome or campervan when travelling in Europe?

 Which rear warning board to buy?

-Personally, we have one like this aluminium red and white warning sign and have never had a problem.
+Personally, I like the red and white warning sign types below and have never had a problem.